AHAMask: Reliable Task Specification for Large Audio Language Models without Instructions: Introduction

 \section{Introduction}

 The rise of large language models (LLMs) has brought a revolution in the speech and audio processing domain, resulting in a mature paradigm of large audio language models (LALMs)~\cite{peng2024survey,su2025audiosurvey,yang2025towards,arora2025landscape}.
-These LALMs extend text-based LLMs to ``hear'' and further understand audio input, typically with an audio encoder as the acoustic sensory receptor, and an LLM as the ``brain'' to process and response according to the audio input.
+In this work, we consider LALMs which are Transformer-based~\cite{vaswani2017attention} models that can generate textual response to audio inputs and instructions.
+They extend text-based LLMs to ``hear'' and further understand audio input, typically with an audio encoder as the acoustic sensory receptor, and an LLM as the ``brain'' to process and response according to the audio input.

 A prominent advantage of these LALMs is their unified framework of processing all kinds of audio information.
 Here, instructions play a key role in specifying the task of such LALMs.
 With a unified surface, LALMs can give answers to different audio traits, e.g. spoken content, speaker gender, identity, emotion, or even complex audio and music events, only by changing the instructions.